matthewtolman/zig_csv/README.md

 ## Reading a CSV

-There are several patterns for reading CSV files provided.
-There are several zero allocation methodologies (array, field streaming) and a few allocating strategies (map, column parser).
-In general, non-allocating parsers will be faster but at the cost of flexibility.
+There are several patterns for reading CSV files provided, including allocating and non-allocating parsers.
+In general, non-allocating parsers will be faster (especially the `slice` and `stream_fast` parsers), but the speed comes at the cost of flexibility and ease-of-use.
 For instance, the array parser must have the entire CSV file stored in memory, whereas the column and map parsers may operator on a reader directly.
-Additionally, the array parser does not automatically unescape CSV values whereeas the column and map parsers do.
+Additionally, the non-allocating parsers do not automatically unescape CSV values whereeas allocating parsers do.

 > Note: None of the parsers trim whitespace from any fields at any point.

+We'll discuss parsers from the most feature rich but slowest to the most restrictive but fastest.

 ### Map Parser
 The map parsers will perform memory allocations as they are creating dynamically allocated hash maps with all of the fields.
 The map parsers also assume that the first row is a header row.
 If that assumption is not the case, then it is recommended to use the column parser.